Aspen Winter Activities: 7 Fun Adventures for Snow Bunnies

 Join local guides for expert tips and a behind-the-scenes look at Aspen-Snowmass.
 Guided tours provide a way to explore in a safe environment.

 Looking for a new activity?
 Take a daily snow-bike tour.
 Suited for those 12 and older, these tours teach riders how to snow bike and then tackle two runs.
 Each tour lasts 2.5 hours, and reservations and lift tickets are required.

 For something more laid-back, book a snowshoe tour.
 Trek along ridgelines while learning about the area’s ecology and hanging out with naturalists.
 Snowshoe tours also provide families a fun way to explore together.

 Rock climbers can’t miss the opportunity to ice climb frozen waterfalls.
 Aspen Expeditions offers ice climbing tours for new, intermediate and advanced climbers.
 Their trained and certified guides help climbers navigate frozen locations for an adventurous experience and unforgettable views.

-Each ride lasts 7-9 minutes, with curves, turns and hairpin turns.
+Each ride lasts seven to nine minutes, with curves, turns and hairpins.
 In order to customize the adventure, riders control the coaster’s speed and can brake when needed.
 Passengers should be at least 38 inches tall to ride, and drivers must be at least 54 inches and physically able to drive the coaster sled.

 Aspen Ice operates as a recreation facility dedicated to ice skating, figure skating and ice hockey.
 Open year-round, Aspen Ice welcomes visitors to glide across the indoor ice rink with friends and family.
 The facility charges a skate and rental free for public skating and hosts Friday night DJ skates.